Mentoring and Coaching Methodology using Human-Centred Innovation

 Define – Enhancing Communication and Critical Thinking

 The Define phase focuses on synthesising the creative ideas generated in Discovery into a clear research direction.
 The mentor guides the team in narrowing their focus through structured debates and discussions.
-They practice framing the problem and potential solutions in a way that is compelling to diverse stakeholders (e.g., policymakers, ecologists).
+They practice framing the problem and potential solutions in a way that is compelling to diverse stakeholders (e.g., policymakers and ecologists).

 Focus on Researcher Development:

-• Communication: Each researcher must present a defined research question and defend it during a team debate.
+- Communication: Each researcher must present a defined research question and defend it during a team debate.
 They must also explain their ideas to non-expert stakeholders, promoting clarity in their communication.

-• Critical Thinking: The mentor uses the "Five Whys" technique to ensure the team critically evaluates the root causes of the problem they aim to solve.
+- Critical Thinking: The mentor uses the "Five Whys" technique to ensure the team critically evaluates the root causes of the problem they aim to solve.

 Outcome: The team collectively agrees on a key focus—an AI system that predicts illegal activities and monitors biodiversity impacts.